SteelSeries Rival 3¶

 Mouse buttons can be mapped to any other mouse button.

-For example, this swap the button 1 and 2 of the mouse:
+For example, this swaps the 1 and 2 buttons of the mouse:

 buttons(button1=button2; button2=button1)